helm

 Install Midaz Helm Chart:

-To install Midaz using Helm, run the following command:
+To install Midaz using Helm, run:

-$ helm install midaz oci://registry-1.docker.io/lerianstudio/midaz-helm --version 3.1.0 -n midaz --create-namespace
+$ helm install midaz oci://registry-1.docker.io/lerianstudio/midaz-helm --version <version> -n midaz --create-namespace

 After installation, you can verify that the release was successful by listing the Helm releases in the midaz namespace: